 This trial will evaluate the impact of Speech & Language UK’s Early Talk Boost intervention on the language outcomes of children aged 3-4 years.

-Speech & Language UK is recruiting early years settings across England (excluding the North East, North Yorkshire and Cumbria) to take part in the trial.
-Both Private, Voluntary and Independent (PVI) and maintained nurseries (either stand alone or as part of a Primary School) are eligible.
+Speech & Language UK has recruited early years settings across England (excluding the North East, North Yorkshire and Cumbria) to take part in the trial.
+Both Private, Voluntary and Independent (PVI) and maintained nurseries (either stand alone or as part of a Primary School) were eligible.
 Further eligibility criteria can be found in the Setting staff information sheet.

 This is a randomised controlled trial (RCT) where recruited settings will be randomly assigned to either the intervention group (delivering the Early Talk Boost intervention) or the control group (continuing with their usual practice).